Message from the Chair

-- Figure 1: People with an impairment, long-term health condition or illness - 44% in 2021 (47% in 2020)
+- Figure 1: People with an impairment, long-term health condition or illness - 45% in 2023 (51% in 2022)

-- Figure 3: Female - 69% in 2021 (66% in 2020)
+- Figure 3: Female - 67% in 2023 (67% in 2022)

-- Figure 4: Lesbian, gay, bisexual, and transgender - 14% in 2021 (9% in 2020)
+- Figure 4: Lesbian, gay, bisexual - 12% in 2023 (13% in 2022)

-- Figure 5: From an ethnically diverse background - 9% in 2021 (12% in 2020)
+- Figure 5: From an ethnically diverse background 10% in 2023 (14% in 2022)